dziganto/Sandbox/2017-4-18-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-I\O.md

 First, if you walk away with nothing else, be aware that HDF5 is a powerful tool that provides on-the-fly compression and partial I/O capabilities.
 It is so much more than that but knowing that much is a great start.

-Secondly, for those newer to zip files, perhaps you learned how to read multiple files zipped together straight into pandas without having to download anything.
+Secondly, for those newer to zip files, perhaps you learned how to read multiple files zipped together straight into pandas without having to download and unzip anything.

-Thirdly, for those new to HDF5, maybe you learned how to convert dataframes in-memory or files already on your computer to .h5 using compression.
+Thirdly, for those new to HDF5, hopefully you learned how to convert dataframes in-memory or files already on your computer to .h5 using compression.

 And maybe, just maybe, you can start to see how one could take a sparse matrix that just won't fit into memory and crunch it down so that it can.
 More on that to come.

 # Additional Resources